Not sure if AmeriCare is right for you?

 Explanation

 This risk was not identified in the FDD package.
-Item 1 does not indicate that HHCI is owned by a private equity firm.
-Private equity ownership can sometimes lead to a focus on short-term profitability and a quick exit strategy, which may not align with the long-term health of the franchise system or the success of individual franchisees.
+The franchisor is disclosed as a limited liability company and does not appear to be owned by a private equity firm.
+When a franchise is PE-owned, it can sometimes lead to a focus on short-term profitability and a quick exit, which may not always align with the long-term health of franchisees.
+This can manifest in cost-cutting on support or pressure to increase fees.

 Potential Mitigations